Irvine Meadows Amphitheatre: 1980s

 Tom Petty and the Heartbreakers were the first rock act to perform there, on September 18, 1981.
 They were joined onstage by surprise guest Stevie Nicks, who performed "Stop Draggin' My Heart Around" with the band.
 Ozzy Osbourne recorded a performance called Speak of the Devil at the venue on June 12, 1982, for home video release in Japan, later released on DVD in the US in 2012.

 Queen performed on September 11, 1982.
+This was Taylor Hawkins's first-ever concert, which inspired him to be a drummer.

-The Grateful Dead performed at the amphitheatre fifteen times from 1983 through 1989.
+The Grateful Dead performed at the amphitheatre fifteen times from 1983 through 1989, and the Jerry Garcia Band played a further four times from 1984 through 1994.

 Oingo Boingo played its annual Halloween concerts at the venue, from 1986 through 1991, and one final time in 1993, before moving the remaining 1994 and 1995 shows to Universal Amphitheatre in Los Angeles.
 Tangerine Dream performed on June 6, 1986, captured on the illicit recording Somnambulistic Imagery.
 The Smiths performed on August 28 of that year on their The Queen Is Dead tour.
 Bon Jovi performed for three consecutive nights on their Slippery When Wet tour, from June 20–22, 1987.
 Michael Jackson performed three concerts at the amphitheatre from November 7–9, 1988, during his Bad tour.
 Metallica performed for three nights on their ...And Justice for All tour from September 21–23, 1989.